vartagg/konf/README.rst

 Konf
 ====

-Designed to simplify the use of variables in configuration files.
-Import variables to Python must be easy and reliable!
+Killer-library that once and for all solve the problem of Python configuration files outside of VCS.

 Installation: